 Charitable auctions are sometimes held in conjunction with fundraising events.
 Auctions require additional reporting for gifts and other revenues generated.
 Both the donor and the purchaser of an auction item could possibly receive gift credit.
 Additional tax requirements also apply.

-sales tax will be applied to any item sold at auction.
+- State sales tax will be applied to any item sold at auction.

 - Per Georgia state law, the applicable sales tax for each item sold at auction will be charged back to the appropriate Foundation fund.
 Please note that Foundation funds cannot be used to purchase items for auction, thus sales tax cannot be paid at the point of purchase and must be remitted upon sale.

 - Sales tax is applicable to tangible real or personal property and services e.g. artwork, jewelry, photography, catering as well as items such as trips, hotel stays, etc. However, intangible items such as a “celebrity presence” are not taxable.